sine-onere/DAB-Companion/README.md

 # DAB-Companion
 Draw a box companion app.
 A stopwatch app that helps people track time spent studying vs play.
-As a strech goal it may become an app.
+As a strech goal it may become an app using the flutter framework.

 ```
                       .*/((((((((((((((((((((((((((((((((((*.